vineetprash/submerged_secrets/README.md

-#### A simple Unity 2D game where you control a submarine and run from a massive shark
+#### A Unity 2D game where you control a submarine and evade from a massive shark
+- Collect speed boosts, and time them perfectly to escape from tricy situations
-- Collect speed boosts, Avoid obstacles - they slow you down
+- Avoid obstacles - they slow you down
 - Use MOUSE CURSOR to aim.
 Move cursor farther away to increase speed
 - SPACE to dash if speed boosts available